Downer

 What are some of the major infrastructure and planning changes likely to influence Downer?

-Key infrastructure and planning changes likely to influence Downer include: Watson Wetlands Restoration (Construction); Watson Solar Farm (Under Assessment); Dickson Shops Upgrade (Construction); Apricus (Construction); and Watson Section 76 North Housing Development (Under Assessment).
+Key infrastructure and planning changes likely to influence Downer include: Watson Wetlands Restoration (Construction); Watson Solar Farm (Under Assessment); Dickson Shops Upgrade (Construction); Apricus (Construction); and The Establishment Watson (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Downer?

-Infrastructure development impacting Downer spans multiple sectors including Residential Development, Retail, and Communities, Precincts & Urban Renewal, among others.
+Infrastructure development impacting Downer spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Retail, among others.

 What is the scale of infrastructure investment impacting Downer?

-Infrastructure investment analysis indicates significant investment of approximately $656 million in infrastructure projects affecting the region, with a notable concentration of investment within the immediate Downer vicinity.
+Infrastructure investment analysis indicates substantial capital deployment exceeding $1.2 billion in projects that will impact the extended area, with a notable concentration of investment within the immediate Downer vicinity.

 How does Downer's infrastructure development compare to other areas?